 Accessibility: The Exhibit is wheelchair accessible.
 Strollers are not permitted in the Exhibit.

-Peak Times: Many school groups visit the Exhibit in May, early June, September and October, on weekdays between 10 a.m. and 1 p.m.
-Individuals may prefer to visit the exhibit after 1 p.m. to avoid crowds and for easier access to parking in the Conservatory parking lot.
+Peak Times: Many school groups visit the Exhibit in May, early June and September, on weekdays between 10 a.m. and 1 p.m.
+Individuals may prefer to visit the exhibit after 1 p.m. (in May, June and September) to avoid crowds and for easier access to parking in the Conservatory parking lot.
+Remember to visit before 1pm on weekdays in July & August.

 Physical Conditions: The Exhibit is located inside a greenhouse, which is usually ten degrees warmer than the outside temperature and more humid.
 Visiting in the early morning hours is a way to enjoy the butterflies when the temperatures are more comfortable.
 We encourage all visitors to bring water with them during hot weather and to drink water regularly.